rhelmer/socorro/docs/installation.rst

 How Socorro Works
 ````````````

-Socorro is a collection of components for collection, processing and reporting on crashes.
+Socorro is a set of components for collecting, processing and reporting on crashes.
 It is used by Mozilla for tracking crashes of Firefox, B2G, Thunderbird and other projects.
 The production Mozilla install is public and hosted at https://crash-stats.mozilla.com/

 The components which make up Socorro are: